speedcell4/parser/EXAMPLES.md

 ```

 Different from conventional evaluation manner of executing `EVALB`, we internally integrate python code for constituency tree evaluation.
-As different treebanks do not share the same evalution parameters, it is recommended to evaluate the results from command-line.
+As different treebanks do not share the same evaluation parameters, it is recommended to evaluate the results in interactive mode.

+To evaluate English and Chinese models:
 ```py
 >>> Parser.load('crf-con-en').evaluate('ptb/test.pid',
                                        delete={'TOP', 'S1', '-NONE-', ',', ':', '``', "''", '.', '?', '!', ''},